PreferredAI/cerebro/README.md

  It uses the ANNS(approximate nearest neighbor search) approach LSH(Locality Sensitive Hashing) to build index for vector.

- Note that although in this example we are building indexes for text and vectors into two seperate folders, but a cerebro index folder can incorporate both text and vectors.
+ Note that although in this example we are building indexes for text and vectors into two seperate folders, a cerebro index folder can incorporate both text and vectors.
 Try using the same directory for for both text and vector to see for yourself.